LawTam/CMPM163Labs/README.md

 ## Lab 5: Choose your own adventure
 I chose to take the ThreeJS adventure and learn a little more about particle programming.

-Part 1: Traveling through a particle universe
+### Part 1: Traveling through a particle universe

 https://drive.google.com/file/d/1sJzLMWiDCcdm_ymW1CflXCsYbpGyzIhj/view?usp=sharing

-Part 2: Particle Explosion
+### Part 2: Particle Explosion

 https://drive.google.com/file/d/1YBG9HyTkNHaiVgOgm1I0q5a6FgU_no19/view?usp=sharing

-Part 3: Particle wave
+### Part 3: Particle wave
+I made this wave by making a grid of particles, then having the y value of each particle to follow the form of a sine wave.

 https://drive.google.com/file/d/13PIX6PbnTn_pOQKThQi5BdZyRZJvqzZ9/view?usp=sharing